Voith: Acquisitions and joint ventures

 At the start of 2014, Voith Turbo announced that it was stopping the production of new locomotives.
 A total of 20 Maxima and 165 Gravita locomotives had been built at the company's Kiel plant.

 April 2014 saw the official opening of the Voith China Training Center.
 The vocational training and further education center in Kunshan (around 80 km northwest of Shanghai) is the company's largest training center outside of Germany.
 In the same year, Voith also celebrated the official opening of a new training center in Heidenheim, which every year provides training in 10 skilled commercial and technical occupations.
 Worldwide the company trains a total of 1,294 apprentices and students.

 In February 2015, it was announced that Voith in Germany and Austria would cut 800 jobs in the paper machine segment and close the Voith Paper plants in Krefeld, Neuwied and St. Pölten.
 In 2016, the sale of the Industrial Services division was completed.
 Under the new owners, Triton Partners the business was split into two separate and independent brands.
 Since 2017, the service business for the automotive sector has been operating as Leadec, while the process and power plant industry segment became known as Veltec.

 On August 1, 2017, Voith GmbH changed its name and legal status to Voith GmbH & Co.
 KGaA.
-With more than 260 workforce and family parties taking place at over 160 locations, the year 2017 was all about celebrating the company's 150th anniversary.
 In fiscal 2017, all the company's shares in KUKA were sold.
 In the same year, Voith acquired a majority stake in the German digital services provider Ray Sono.